MENTOR: Reinforcement Learning via Flexible Teacher-Optimized Rewards for Tool-Use Distillation: Introduction

 \section{Introduction}

-The augmentation of large language models (LLMs) with external tools, such as code interpreters and retrieval APIs, has enabled them as advanced agents capable of handling complex reasoning tasks~\cite{yao2023react, paranjape2023art, wang2024executable, singh2025agentic}.
-However, the high inference costs of these large-scale models hinder their practical use.
-This challenge has motivated a line of research focused on smaller language models (SLMs), with the goal of preserving the tool-assisted problem-solving capabilities of larger models~\cite{gao2023pal, gou2024tora, qiu2025agentdistill}.
+The integration of large language models (LLMs) with external tools, such as code interpreters and retrieval APIs, has enabled them as advanced agents capable of handling complex reasoning tasks~\cite{yao2023react, paranjape2023art, wang2024executable, singh2025agentic}.
+However, the high inference costs of these large-scale models limit their practical use.
+This challenge has motivated a line of research focused on smaller language models (SLMs) to transfer the tool-assisted problem-solving capabilities of larger models~\cite{gao2023pal, gou2024tora, qiu2025agentdistill}.

-Knowledge distillation has been steadily used for transferring such advanced abilities from a larger \textbf{teacher} model to a smaller \textbf{student} model~\cite{ho2023large, chenglin2024mixed, dai2024improve, dai2025capture, song2025rationale, liao2025neural}.
-These studies primarily employ supervised fine-tuning (SFT), where a student model is trained to replicate teacher-generated problem-solving trajectories~\cite{liu2024mobilellm, kang2025distilling, lyu2025correction}.
-However, the reliance of these methods on a static dataset presents a fundamental scalability issue, as it is impossible to generate trajectories for every scenario the model will face~\cite{luo2025self, sun2025climbing, yin2025enhancing}.
-As a result, these models often fail to generalize to new tasks, necessitating more adaptive frameworks for teaching tool use.

-As an alternative to this imitation-based approach, some studies have explored reinforcement learning (RL) through iterative self-refinement~\cite{trung2024reft, wu2025generalization}.
-To guide the models in learning from their solutions, prior works use simple reward signals, such as correctness of the final answer or tool invocation~\cite{yu2024steptool, singh2025agentic, wu2025recode}.
-However, this sparse-reward approach is insufficient for SLMs, as their inefficient tool utilization often leads them to adopt suboptimal strategies.
-For example, \autoref{fig:observation} demonstrates that LLMs are significantly more effective at leveraging tools, with a tool effect more than double that of SLMs (+20.31\% vs. +9.67\%).
-This is linked to suboptimal strategies in SLMs, evidenced by their distinct tool invocation patterns and tendency to make invalid tool calls.
-This highlights the importance of a dense reward signal to guide the agent toward an effective tool-use strategy.

-To address these distinct challenges of both SFT-based distillation and standard RL, we propose a framework that synergistically combines reinforcement learning with teacher-guided distillation.
-We introduce \ours{} (\textbf{M}odel \textbf{EN}hancement via \textbf{T}eacher-\textbf{O}ptimized \textbf{R}ewards), a novel approach designed to leverage the strengths of each approach.
-By employing an \textbf{RL-based distillation} process, our framework moves beyond the simple imitation of SFT, allowing the student model to learn a more generalizable policy through exploration.
-Simultaneously, to address the challenge of reward sparsity that hinders SLMs, we design a \textbf{teacher-guided reward}, which utilizes the teacher's trajectory as a reference to construct a composite reward signal.
-This dense reward provides the fine-grained guidance necessary to steer the SLM towards efficient tool-use strategies and prevent it from converging to suboptimal policies.
-Our code is publicly available\footnote{\url{https://github.com/choics2623/MENTOR-RL/}}.